masakurapa/gomplekity/README.md

 ## Overview

 Gomplekity analyzes the cyclomatic complexity of your Go code and generates a beautiful tree visualization.

-The leaf colors represent different complexity levels:
+The leaf colors represent different complexity levels, and the color distribution reflects the proportion of functions at each complexity level.

 **Not a serious tool.** A simple Go complexity visualizer that turns your code complexity into a tree with colored leaves.